 What is a Root Canal?

-The pulp is a soft substance in the center of the tooth that consists of nerve, blood vessels, and connective tissue.
+The pulp is a soft substance in the center of the tooth that consists of nerves, blood vessels, and connective tissue.
 The nerve is not a crucial element for the health of the tooth and will not affect its day-to-day function of it.
 However, the nerve is sensory and provides the sensation of cold or hot.
 The pulp chamber is the hollow part in the center of the tooth that contains the pulp, and it continues down canals that extend through the roots of teeth and into the surrounding bone.
 Due to trauma, deep decay, cracks, or repeated dental procedures, this pulp can become inflamed, infected, or dead, leading to the need for a root canal.

 READ MORE: What to Expect from a Root Canal